DataDog/ansible-datadog/CONTRIBUTING.md

 ## Submitting issues

-* If you think you've found an issue, search the issue list to see if there's an existing issue.
+* If you think you've found an issue, search the issue list to see if there's an already existing issue.
 * Then, if you find nothing, open a Github issue.

 ## Pull Requests